flyx/OpenGLAda/index.md

 ## Getting the Code

 You can get the code from the [public GitHub repository](https://github.com/flyx86/OpenGLAda).
+Releases are available as [tags](https://github.com/flyx86/OpenGLAda/tags) of the git repository.

 ## License